 Compare Sage 100 to Sage 50 Warehouse capabilities

-Sage 100 has multiple warehouses, with tracking for each warehouse inventory built in and including separate reordering info and product locations by warehouse.
-It has unlimited ship to accounts including sales tax tracking by ship to address, national accounts, up to 36+ price levels or pricing by customer by item and the ability to print barcodes.
-Also, for inventory items there are customer / vendor alias and alternate item numbers and you can track vendor cost individually by the vendor part number, get calculated delivery times and last cost to see easily see this detail in the inventory item view.
+Sage 100 has multiple warehouses, with tracking for each warehouse inventory built-in and including separate reordering info and product locations by the warehouse.
+It has an unlimited ship-to account including sales tax tracking by ship to address, national accounts, up to 36+ price levels or pricing by the customer by item, and the ability to print barcodes.
+Also, for inventory items, there are customer/vendor alias and alternate item numbers and you can track vendor costs individually by the vendor part number, and get calculated delivery times and last cost to see easily see this detail in the inventory item view.

-Quantity pricing can be set for each price level per item including for customer specific pricing.
-There is also a multi-bin option by warehouse location and fully integrated barcode scanning option for a complete warehouse management solution for your distribution or manufacturing business.
+Quantity pricing can be set for each price level per item including customer-specific pricing.
+There is also a multi-bin option by warehouse location and a fully integrated barcode scanning option for a complete warehouse management solution for your distribution or manufacturing business.

-Sage 50 can only have 1 warehouse, up to 20 contacts with shipping information and no alias or alternate part numbers.
-Selling prices offers 10 pricing level and only discount by customer or In Sage 50 to get cost by vendor for the same part a custom report is required.
+Sage 50 can only have 1 warehouse, up to 20 contacts with shipping information, and no alias or alternate part numbers.
+Selling prices offers 10 pricing levels and only discount by the customer or In Sage 50 to get the cost by the vendor for the same part, a custom report is required.
 Only 1 quantity price definition can be assigned to an item.
-Only 1 warehouse and 1 bin location by item is allowed and there is a fully integrated barcode scanning option is available as an add-on product.
+Only 1 warehouse and 1 bin location by item are allowed and there is a fully integrated barcode scanning option is available as an add-on product.

-Sage 100 inventory items types available are lot / serial / raw materials or finished items with the ability to report/view traceability.
+Sage 100 inventory items types available are lot / serial/raw materials or finished items with the ability to report/view traceability.
 Bill of materials can have phantom builds and options and the ability to have nested bill of materials.
-Multiple BOM revisions can exist and, though there is a default current revision, any can be chosen at the time of production.
+Multiple BOM revisions can exist and, though there is a default current revision, can be chosen at the time of production.
 The BOM for any production run can be modified if needs require.
-Full manufacturing capabilities are available for repetitive or make to order processes using production manager or operations management along with a scheduling option really streamlines manufacturing processes.
-The ability to scan time and material to travelers / work tickets is also an option and there is a field service option as well.
+Full manufacturing capabilities are available for repetitive or make-to-order processes using a production manager or operations management along with a scheduling option really streamlines manufacturing processes.
+The ability to scan time and material to travelers/work tickets is also an option and there is a field service option as well.

 Discover Sage 50 vs Sage 100 Inventory features

-Sage 50 inventory items can be raw materials, serialized items or finished items.
-Bill of materials are just the components needed to make the finished items and are single level only.
-There is no automated process for managing multi-level bill of materials.
+Sage 50 inventory items can be raw materials, serialized items, or finished items.
+Bill of materials is just the components needed to make the finished items and are single level only.
+There is no automated process for managing multi-level bills of materials.
 No manufacturing features are included other than the ability to use a bill of materials to make a finished item.
-No scheduling or make to order options are available, no ability to scan time or materials to work tickets is available.
+No scheduling or make-to-order options are available, no ability to scan time or materials to work tickets is available.
 A work ticket only provides the ability to print the bill of materials that have been assigned to the finished Sage 50 item number.
 Only the current revision can be produced, and no modifications to the BOM can be made at the time of production.